 Instructions

-- In a large mixing bowl, combine ROLLED OATS, STEEL OATS, COCONUT, ALMONDS, PUMPKIN SEEDS, FLAX SEED, CHIA SEEDS, and HEMP HULLS.
+- In a large mixing bowl, combine ROLLED OATS, STEEL CUT OATS, COCONUT, ALMONDS, PEPITAS, FLAX SEEDS, CHIA SEEDS, and HEMP SEEDS.

 - In a small mixing bowl, whisk together OLIVE OIL, MAPLE SYRUP, VANILLA, and SALT.